jpettersson/hello-exo/README.md

 ## Setup

+This demo is a middleman project.
 After cloning this repo, set up and update the submodules to get the Spine and Exo code:

 ```
   git submodule init